Operation

 60 min |

-DR4-5 |
+|

-ADR is part of the LoRaWAN® standard where the network server determines the optimal rate of communication for the module based on current signal conditions.
+ADR is part of the LoRaWAN® standard where the network server determines the optimal rate for the module based on current signal conditions.
 In the best radio conditions, the module will use its highest data rate (DR5) in order to be as energy-efficient as possible.
 When signal conditions are poor, the network server will incrementally lower the data rate until it is able to receive the message.
 When the data rate is low, the energy consumption per telegram will increase.

-If the meter is set to used DST this is ignored by the module and the standard time is used.
+If the meter is set to use DST this is ignored by the module and the standard time is used.
 Thus, the time on the meter’s display may not match the time in the telegram or in the Elvaco OTC App.

 All message formats encoded to M-Bus standard will have the following structure.
 Each telegram begins with one byte specifying the message format.
 Then follows a sequence of data information blocks (DIBs).
 The data and structure of the DIBs depends on the message type set.
 Each DIB contains a data information field (DIF), a value information field (VIF) and a data field (DATA), where the actual payload is stored.